 Temper and Grit

 Temper and Grit is a multimodal design and fabrication studio specializing in creating custom solutions for the built environment.
-From furniture to fixtures, Temper and Grit’s thoughtfully executed and well-made products adorn residential and commercial spaces throughout Pittsburgh, including the TRYP Hotel Lawrenceville.
-Designer Nicholas Volpe combines woodworking, metalworking, and blacksmithing to create innovative designs with integrity.
-Now with Green Leap, Nick introduces a standardized contemporary wall cabinet sustainably made from Bamboo plywood and manufactured by regional partner Eisenwood.
+Established by Nicholas Volpe, Temper and Grit’s talent for designing, prototyping, and finishing has led to a diversified portfolio with work in the graphic, architectural, industrial, and artistic fields.
+Nick offers a unique blend of standard product lines, design solutions, consultations, and custom-fabricated installations.
+With Green Leap, Nick introduced a standardized contemporary wall cabinet sustainably made from Bamboo plywood and manufactured by regional partner Eisenwood.

 Pati Beachley is a Pittsburgh-based, non-binary sculptor.
 Her work mixes masculine and feminine attributes forcing a dialogue into gendered text and imagery—she adds a queer narrative by casting carpet and fibrous materials.
 As owner and designer of Tenderwerks, her Pittsburgh-based studio and foundry, Pati creates pieces celebrating the pleasure of everyday, useful objects that transcend the ordinary.
-With Green Leap, Pati applies her unique aesthetic to functional, sustainable products.
-She is developing collections of artful hardware featuring repurposed carpet textures cast from recycled aluminum truck components.
+With Green Leap, Pati applies her aesthetic using reclaimed materials to knobs and handles for cabinetry and pulls for entry doors.
+Tenderwerks Fabware: Door & Cabinet Hardware Collection features repurposed carpet textures cast from recycled aluminum components.